 We like to prioritize low-competition keywords.
 These will be easier to rank initially.

-You then need to prioritize which articles to create and align that with your editorial calendar.
+You then need to prioritize which articles to create and align them with your editorial calendar.
 This post on content production has plenty of tips for scaling your blogging efforts.

 I recommend publishing a minimum of 10 to 15 articles a month.
-Use tools such as SurferSEO to ensure these articles are optimized for the keyword.
-Tools like Surfer show you what terms and phrases to include, the article length, the number of subheadings you need, and so on.
+Use tools like SurferSEO to ensure these articles are optimized for the keyword.
+Surfer shows you what terms and phrases to include, the article length, the number of subheadings you need, and so on.

 Finally, make sure that content is interlinked with other relevant pieces.